visit-dav/visit/docs/SphynxDocs/Intro/index.rst

 Introduction to VisIt_
 ======================

-VisIt is a free, open source, platform independent, distributed, parallel, visualization tool for visualizing data defined on two- and three-dimensional structured and unstructured meshes.
-VisIt's distributed architecture allows it to leverage both the compute power of a large parallel computer and the graphics acceleration hardware of a local workstation.
-VisIt's user interface is often run locally on a Windows, Linux, or OSX desktop computer while its compute engine component runs in parallel on a remote computer.
+VisIt_ is a free, open source, platform independent, distributed, parallel, visualization tool for visualizing data defined on two- and three-dimensional structured and unstructured meshes.
+VisIt_'s distributed architecture allows it to leverage both the compute power of a large parallel computer and the graphics acceleration hardware of a local workstation.
+VisIt_'s user interface is often run locally on a Windows, Linux, or OSX desktop computer while its compute engine component runs in parallel on a remote computer.
 VisIt_'s distributed architecture allows VisIt_ to visualize simulation data where it